Current OIP Members

 General Responsibilities of the Director

 The director, appointed by the Council for a three-year term, is responsible for the activities of the OIP.
-The director reports to Council twice each year and at other times when major changes are made, makes financial requests to Council and prepares a report of activities for inclusion in the annual report.
+The director reports to Council when requested and at other times when major changes are made, makes financial requests to Council and prepares a report of activities for inclusion in the annual report.
 The director shall appoint an official note taker at each meeting of the OIP.
 That individual will provide their draft to the director to be disseminated, approved, and archived.
-The director serves as liaison with the Foundation in selection of awardees of the International Travel Fund.
-The director also serves as chair of the JANE Fund Technical Committee with 2 other members suggested by OIP and approved by the APS Foundation for a two-year term.
-This committee is responsible for soliciting grants for and evaluating proposals for awards from the JANE Endowment with the exception of the APS International Service Award.
-The director ensures announcements for both of these awards are included in Phytopathology News issue at least three months prior to the application deadlines.
+The director serves as liaison with the APS Foundation in selection of recipients for the International Travel Grant and JANE Fund, with the exception of the APS International Service Award.
+The director ensures announcements for these funds are included in Phytopathology News issue at least three months prior to the application deadlines.

 General Responsibilities of the Vice Director

 The vice director will be appointed by Council and will serve a three-year term, this position is not reappointable.
-This is a leadership role on OIP, but does not automatically transition into the director position.
-The vice director will be the lead organizer of the chairs of the APS Sister Society Working Groups.
-It will be the responsibility of the vice director to maintain communication with each working group and provide reports on activities twice each year, and as needed.
+This is a leadership role on OIP but does not automatically transition into the director position.
 The vice director will also support the efforts of the director and at times may step in to lead other selected initiatives as appropriate.
 The director and vice director will coordinate meetings and conference calls with the members of the Office, and will share responsibilities for drafting reports and other communications from the Office.

 General Responsibilities of the OIP

 The OIP is responsible for advice and oversight on OIP activities and policies, and helps establish OIP committees and committee chairs.
 OIP members will be proactive in bringing issues to the attention of OIP and in pursuing opportunities to increase the visibility of APS internationally.
-The OIP will meet once at the APS annual meeting to make programmatic and financial decisions.
-However, planning, decision-making, and program execution occur on a daily, year-round basis.
-OIP members are expected to participate actively in regular discussions via E- mail, and to respond in a timely manner to requests for information/opinion by the OIP director and staff.
+The OIP will meet regularly year-round for planning, decision-making, and program execution.
+OIP members are expected to participate actively in discussions and to respond in a timely manner to requests for information/opinion by the OIP director and staff.

 General Responsibilities of the Committees of OIP

 OIP may form committees and action groups as necessary.
 Committee chairs will be OIP members.
 Additional committee members may be added at the discretion of the committee membership and with the approval of the director.
 Committee members will not vote on OIP issues, but are encouraged to attend and participate in all OIP activities.
 All committee members must be members of APS.
-The OIP committees will meet once at the APS annual meeting to make programmatic and financial decisions.
-However, planning, decision-making, and program execution occur on a daily, year-round basis.
-Committee members are expected to participate actively in regular committee discussions via E-mail, and to respond in a timely manner to requests for information/opinion by the Committee Chair, OIP director and staff.
+Committee members are expected to participate actively in regular committee discussions and to respond in a timely manner to requests for information/opinion by the Committee Chair, OIP director and staff.